dhryou/DCGallery-autodownload/README.md

 *A getaround for this (if you have the patience) is to alter thread sleep time around lines 173 and 220.*
 > t1.sleep(553); <-- 0.553s delay between each download <br/>
 > t1.sleep(1000); <-- 1s delay between each download

+## Background Dev Story
+As a Korean, I've understood that K-Pop is a global phenomenon, but it had never impacted my life until I joined the military (*other than in 2013, when everyone asked whether I knew "Gangnam Style"*).

+My interest in this particular celebrity has led me to develop a program where I could periodically update a repostiory of photos with the click of a button, without undergoing the menial task of individually downloading every photo from recommended posts.